BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-LAMMPS.md

 mv lammps.sif $HOME/apptainer-images/lammps.sif
 ```

+To illustrate the various commands, a set of LAMMPS input files is available in the form of an archive via [this link](https://www.tutoriels.diamond.fr/lammps-inputs).
+The archive contains the necessary files to perform molecular dynamics calculations for a Silicon/Carbon hybrid system, where atom interactions are modeled using a *Modified Embedded Atom Method* (MEAM) potential.
+The files included are as follows:

+* `data.meam` is a file containing the positions of Silicon and Carbon atoms, as well as the definition of the simulation box.
+* `in.file` is the main LAMMPS input script.
+It defines the variables required by LAMMPS and provides the necessary instructions to perform molecular dynamics calculations.
+* `library.meam` is a file of generic parameters used by the MEAM potential to represent *default* interactions between a wide variety of chemical elements.
+* `SiC.meam` is also a file defining MEAM interaction parameters.
+Unlike the previous file, it specifically defines interactions between Silicon and Carbon atoms.

+In this tutorial, we will assume that the input files contained in this archive are in the current directory:

 ## TL; DR One liner command
 For impatient folks, here is how to launch a parallel LAMMPS computation using the container image (previously downloaded and stored in `$HOME/apptainer-images/lammps.sif`).
 In the case where the current directory contains all  mandatory LAMMPS input files :
 ```